akeneo/pim-community-dev/UPGRADE-1.5.md

 Several batch domain classes remain in the BatchBundle, these classes can be deprecated or not even used in the context of the PIM (we need extra analysis to know what to do with these).

+One remaining issue with the Batch component and bundle is the mix of configuration and UI logic inside the Job, the StepInterface and the AbstractConfigurableStepElement.

 As usual, we provide upgrade commands (cf last chapter) to easily update projects migrating from 1.4 to 1.5.

 ## Normalizers & Denormalizers [WIP]